- Medical aestheticians are similar to spa aestheticians, but instead of working in a salon or spa, they typically work in a medical environment.

 Both spa and medical aestheticians must complete a specialized training program, often through a cosmetology school.
 Each state has its own Board of Cosmetology and licensing requirements.

 What Do Medical Aestheticians Do?

-According to aesthetician Sharrona Katz-Moulay of Aesthetics by Norden in Ridgewood, New Jersey, medical aestheticians perform a wide range of duties.
+According to aesthetician Sharrona Katz-Moulay at Yael Halaas MD in NYC & Westchester, New York, medical aestheticians perform a wide range of duties.
 In her practice, for example, she performs body contouring, anti-aging treatments, and specialized skin care procedures.

 In some states a licensed medical aesthetician may also perform laser hair removal, facials, Botox and cosmetic filler injections.
 Katz-Moulay recommends that new aestheticians don’t just focus on one thing, both in their training and when developing treatment plans.